manuelbcr/parallel_systems/assignment_04/readme.md

 only 0.850719 s and is orders of magnitudes faster.

 - Vary between the use of `atomic`, `critical`, and `reduction`, and vary between aggregating the intermediate `int` and final `float`/`double` data.
 What can you observe?

+The best performance we achieved by aggregating the intermediate `int` value and use `reduction` and set the other variables to private.

+If we use `critical` the execution time was not comparative.
+We also did not run tests for more than 2 rank for 1.000.000.000 samples because it just took more than 10 min.

+A similar, even tough not so bad, the performance also for `atomic` got worse.
+Also doing the reduction manually andleaving `reduction` out in the pragma causes very bad results.
+Aggregating the final `double` value instead of the `int` value shows the same effect.

+Especially it has to be mentioned that the performance decreased when the number of threads was increased for those cases.
+This is an effect we do not expect while parallizing a program.

 - Consider the performance-related topics discussed in the lecture so far.
 What optimization strategies would you choose and why?
+In this task the data is not dependent and therefore no communication of intermediate results between threads is needed.
+So all of them can independently compute their subresults.
+The workload is known a priori and hence it can be distributed balanced statically.

 - Add your best wall times for 10^8 samples for 1 and 8 threads in the comparison spreadsheet linked on Discord.

 ## Exercise 2